-It prescribes a general measurement model based on the discounted current probability-weighted estimates of future cash flows, including an explicit risk adjustment for non-financial risk and a Contractual Service Margin (CSM) which represents the unearned profit for a group of insurance contracts and will be recognized as the entity provides services in the future.
-The CSM cannot be negative at inception; any net negative amount of the Fulfillment Cash Flows (FCF) at inception will be recorded in profit or loss immediately.
+Compared to IFRS 4, the introduction of the CSM is a major change.
+The CSM represents the unearned profit for a group of insurance contracts, in other words the present value of future profits attributable to the shareholders.
+It will be recognized in the consolidated statement of income over the coverage period of the contracts, as the entity provides services to the policyholders.
+The CSM of a group of contracts cannot be negative at inception; any net negative amount of the fulfillment cash flows at inception will be recorded in profit or loss immediately.